H-A-M-G-E-R/sm-custom-music/README.md

 The pj/ directory contains custom music intended to be used by [PJ's optimized SPC engine](https://github.com/H-A-M-G-E-R/SM-SPC).

+The org/ directory contains orgs needed to build SPCs.

 # How to build
 To assemble one of the ASM files with [asar 1.91](https://github.com/RPGHacker/asar/releases/tag/v1.91) (for example, "Main Theme" from Pocky & Rocky), run: